pulp/Pulp-manager/README.md

 - `jwt_algorithm`: Algorithm to use to encrypt JWT tokens
 - `jwt_token_lifetime_mins`: Number of minutes JWT is valid for
-- `admin_group`: Directory group user must be a member of to carry out priveldged actions agains the API
+- `admin_group`: Directory group user must be a member of to carry out privileged actions against the API
 - `require_jwt_auth`: Boolean whether to require JWT authentication for protected API endpoints.
 Set to false for local development environments where authentication is not needed.
 Defaults to true